Measles

 Back

 Measles, also known as rubeola, is one of the most contagious infectious diseases, with at least a 90% secondary infection rate in susceptible domestic contacts.
-Despite being considered primarily a childhood illness, measles can affect people of all ages.
-See the image below.
+It can affect people of all ages, despite being considered primarily a childhood illness.
+Measles is marked by prodromal fever, cough, coryza, conjunctivitis, and pathognomonic enanthem (ie, Koplik spots), followed by an erythematous maculopapular rash on the third to seventh day.
+(See the image below.)
+Infection confers lifelong immunity.

 View Image